Nursing (MSN) Overview

 - Emily Hopkins, PhD, MSN, FNP, Associate Professor, MSN Program Coordinator, IRB Co-Chair

 Faculty members are accomplished teachers, scholars, practitioners, and active leaders in the field.

-A cohort of full-time and part-time students for each track is admitted on a rolling basis.
-Full-time students are able to complete the degree in four sequential terms; part-time students in six terms.
+A cohort of students for each specialty track is admitted on a rolling basis.
+Students are able to complete the degree in five sequential semesters.

-The RN-to-MSN Educator Track allows the student to complete two graduate degrees in 47 credits.
+The RN-to-MSN Educator Track allows the student to complete two graduate degrees in 44 credits.
 The BSN component prepares the registered nurse to improve leadership and management skills in the role of the clinical nurse.
-The MSN educator track provides the student with the graduate level knowledge and skills to become leaders and educators to nurses and other healthcare professionals as well as patients in clinical, academic, medical device sales, pharmaceutical sales, continuing education, and healthcare insurance settings.
-A minimum of 120 practice experience hours will be completed.Learn About RN-to-MSN : Checkerboard 4 - RN-to-MSN Educator Track
+The MSN educator track provides the student with the graduate level knowledge and skills to become educators to nurses and other healthcare professionals as well as patients in clinical, academic, medical device sales, pharmaceutical sales, continuing education, and healthcare insurance settings.
+A minimum of 500 practice experience hours will be completed.Learn About RN-to-MSN : Checkerboard 4 - RN-to-MSN Educator Track

-Graduates of Chatham’s MSN program have held positions in nursing education, practice, leadership, and quality assurance at organizations including The Children’s Hospital of Philadelphia, UPMC Shadyside School of Nursing, UPMC Hillman Cancer Center, Pennsylvania Department of Public Welfare, West Penn Allegheny Health System, Gateway Health Plan, Carlow University, and Vitas Healthcare.
+Graduates of Chatham’s MSN program have held positions in nursing education, practice, leadership, and quality assurance at organizations including The Children’s Hospital of Philadelphia, UPMC Shadyside School of Nursing, UPMC Hillman Cancer Center, Pennsylvania Department of Public Welfare, West Penn Allegheny Health System, Carlow University, and Vitas Healthcare.